Explore All Categories

 External Attack Surface Management (EASM)

-<span style="font-weight: 400">External Attack Surface Management platforms continuously map and monitor your organisation’s internet-facing footprint from an attacker’s point of view.
-Instead of relying on internal CMDBs and manually maintained asset lists, EASM tools discover domains, subdomains, IP ranges, services, certificates, and common SaaS usage to reveal unknown or unmanaged assets—common initial breach points.</span> <span style="font-weight: 400">Traditional vulnerability scanning assumes you already know what to scan and where it lives.
+External Attack Surface Management platforms continuously map and monitor your organisation’s internet-facing footprint from an attacker’s point of view.
+Instead of relying on internal CMDBs and manually maintained asset lists, EASM tools discover domains, subdomains, IP ranges, services, certificates, and common SaaS usage to reveal unknown or unmanaged assets—common initial breach points.
+Traditional vulnerability scanning assumes you already know what to scan and where it lives.
 EASM starts earlier.
 It focuses on discovery and attribution: finding assets that appear to belong to your organisation and tying them back to owners, environments, and business units.
-Modern platforms then layer exposure analysis, risk scoring, and alerting on top so security teams can drive remediation by the teams that actually control those assets.</span> <span style="font-weight: 400">For leadership, EASM provides a way to talk about external risk in concrete terms: how many internet-facing assets you have, which ones are most exposed, and how that picture is changing over time.</span> <h2><b>7 Common Requirements in This Category</b></h2> <span style="font-weight: 400">Technical buyers typically look for:</span> <h3><b>1.
-Discovery and Coverage</b></h3> <span style="font-weight: 400">Automated discovery of domains, subdomains, IPs, certificates, cloud-hosted assets, exposed services, and common SaaS footprints.
-Support for multiple discovery methods (DNS, WHOIS, certificates, banners, ASNs, web crawling) to reduce blind spots.</span> <h3><b>2.
-Attribution and Ownership</b></h3> <span style="font-weight: 400">Heuristics and workflows to associate discovered assets with legal entities, business units, environments (production vs non-production), and responsible teams.
-Mechanisms to flag third-party or ambiguous assets without losing visibility.</span> <h3><b>3.
-Exposure and Misconfiguration Analysis</b></h3> <span style="font-weight: 400">Identification of open ports and services, weak or default configurations, exposed admin interfaces, test environments, outdated software, and insecure protocols.
+Modern platforms then layer exposure analysis, risk scoring, and alerting on top so security teams can drive remediation by the teams that actually control those assets.
+For leadership, EASM provides a way to talk about external risk in concrete terms: how many internet-facing assets you have, which ones are most exposed, and how that picture is changing over time.
+[CBM-accordion-item][title] 7 Common Requirements in This Category [/title][body] Technical buyers typically look for: 1.
+Discovery and Coverage Automated discovery of domains, subdomains, IPs, certificates, cloud-hosted assets, exposed services, and common SaaS footprints.
+Support for multiple discovery methods (DNS, WHOIS, certificates, banners, ASNs, web crawling) to reduce blind spots.
+2. Attribution and Ownership Heuristics and workflows to associate discovered assets with legal entities, business units, environments (production vs non-production), and responsible teams.
+Mechanisms to flag third-party or ambiguous assets without losing visibility.
+3. Exposure and Misconfiguration Analysis Identification of open ports and services, weak or default configurations, exposed admin interfaces, test environments, outdated software, and insecure protocols.
 Optional integration with vulnerability data where scanners already exist.
-Some platforms also enrich findings with internet-wide scan data and external intelligence to validate exposures and identify patterns that attackers are likely to target.</span> <h3><b>4.
-Risk Scoring and Prioritisation</b></h3> <span style="font-weight: 400">Contextual scoring that considers asset criticality, exposure level, exploitability, and presence in threat intelligence or breach datasets.
-A prioritised backlog that security and asset owners can work through without wading through low-value noise.</span> <h3><b>5.
-Change Detection and Monitoring</b></h3> <span style="font-weight: 400">Continuous tracking of new and changed assets, services, and certificates, with alerting tuned to meaningful changes rather than every minor variation.
-Support for baselining the attack surface and measuring reduction over time.</span> <h3><b>6.
-Workflow and Integration</b></h3> <span style="font-weight: 400">Integration with ticketing, messaging, SIEM, and vulnerability management platforms so discovered issues flow into existing processes.
-Clear status tracking from discovery through to remediation, including ownership and due dates.</span> <h3><b>7.
-Reporting and Stakeholder Views</b></h3> <span style="font-weight: 400">Dashboards tailored for security operations, asset owners, and leadership.
-Trends that show how the external attack surface is evolving and which categories of exposure are being addressed.</span> <span style="font-weight: 400">With Cybermatch, External Attack Surface Management products are compared using these criteria, allowing security teams to identify which platforms will effectively integrate into their asset management and remediation workflows, rather than merely producing another list of internet-facing hosts.</span>
+Some platforms also enrich findings with internet-wide scan data and external intelligence to validate exposures and identify patterns that attackers are likely to target.
+4. Risk Scoring and Prioritisation Contextual scoring that considers asset criticality, exposure level, exploitability, and presence in threat intelligence or breach datasets.
+A prioritised backlog that security and asset owners can work through without wading through low-value noise.
+5. Change Detection and Monitoring Continuous tracking of new and changed assets, services, and certificates, with alerting tuned to meaningful changes rather than every minor variation.
+Support for baselining the attack surface and measuring reduction over time.
+6. Workflow and Integration Integration with ticketing, messaging, SIEM, and vulnerability management platforms so discovered issues flow into existing processes.
+Clear status tracking from discovery through to remediation, including ownership and due dates.
+7. Reporting and Stakeholder Views Dashboards tailored for security operations, asset owners, and leadership.
+Trends that show how the external attack surface is evolving and which categories of exposure are being addressed.
+With Cybermatch, External Attack Surface Management products are compared using these criteria, allowing security teams to identify which platforms will effectively integrate into their asset management and remediation workflows, rather than merely producing another list of internet-facing hosts. [/body][/CBM-accordion-item]

 SaaS security posture management (SSPM)

-<p class="query-text-line ng-star-inserted">SaaS security posture management (SSPM) platforms help security teams continuously assess and improve the security configuration of business-critical SaaS applications.
+SaaS security posture management (SSPM) platforms help security teams continuously assess and improve the security configuration of business-critical SaaS applications.
 As organisations adopt more SaaS tools across collaboration, CRM, HR, ITSM, development, and storage, security settings, admin roles, integrations, and data-sharing controls can drift away from policy over time.
-SSPM provides visibility into that posture and highlights misconfigurations, excessive access, risky third-party connections, and policy violations.</p> <p class="query-text-line ng-star-inserted">Traditional security tools often have limited insight into the configuration layer of SaaS applications.
+SSPM provides visibility into that posture and highlights misconfigurations, excessive access, risky third-party connections, and policy violations.
+Traditional security tools often have limited insight into the configuration layer of SaaS applications.
 They may detect identity issues, endpoint compromise, or network activity, but they do not always show whether MFA is enforced for admins, external sharing is overly permissive, audit logging is disabled, or OAuth apps have been granted unnecessary privileges.
-SSPM is designed to close that gap by continuously checking SaaS environments against security best practices and internal standards.</p> <p class="query-text-line ng-star-inserted">For leadership, SSPM offers a way to reduce SaaS-related risk without relying on manual reviews of every application.
-It gives teams a clearer picture of configuration hygiene across the SaaS estate, helps prioritise high-impact issues, and supports more consistent governance as SaaS adoption grows.</p> <h2 class="query-text-line ng-star-inserted">7 Common Requirements in This Category</h2> <h3 class="query-text-line ng-star-inserted">1.
-SaaS Application Coverage</h3> <p class="query-text-line ng-star-inserted">Support for the SaaS platforms that matter most to the business, such as Microsoft 365, Google Workspace, Salesforce, Slack, ServiceNow, GitHub, Zoom, Okta, and others.
-Buyers typically look for depth of coverage within each integration, not just the number of logos on a roadmap.</p> <h3 class="query-text-line ng-star-inserted">2.
-Configuration Assessment and Benchmarking</h3> <p class="query-text-line ng-star-inserted">Continuous assessment of security settings against vendor best practices, common frameworks, and internal policy baselines.
-The platform should clearly identify misconfigurations, explain their impact, and distinguish between informational findings and issues that create meaningful risk.</p> <h3 class="query-text-line ng-star-inserted">3.
-Identity, Privilege, and Admin Risk</h3> <p class="query-text-line ng-star-inserted">Visibility into privileged roles, stale admin accounts, weak authentication controls, dormant users, and risky permission assignments.
-Strong products help teams understand who has elevated access across SaaS platforms and where controls such as MFA, conditional access, or least privilege are missing.</p> <h3 class="query-text-line ng-star-inserted">4.
-Third-Party App and OAuth Visibility</h3> <p class="query-text-line ng-star-inserted">Discovery and assessment of connected third-party applications, OAuth grants, API tokens, and marketplace add-ons.
-Buyers often want to identify apps with broad permissions, poor usage patterns, or unknown business justification, especially in collaboration and productivity suites.</p> <h3 class="query-text-line ng-star-inserted">5.
-Data Exposure and Sharing Controls</h3> <p class="query-text-line ng-star-inserted">Insight into settings and behaviours that can increase the risk of data exposure, such as public links, external sharing, permissive collaboration settings, or disabled safeguards.
-Some teams also look for context around where sensitive data may be overexposed through SaaS-native sharing models.</p> <h3 class="query-text-line ng-star-inserted">6.
-Alerting, Remediation, and Workflow Integration</h3> <p class="query-text-line ng-star-inserted">Clear prioritisation of findings, actionable remediation guidance, and integrations with ticketing, SIEM, SOAR, or messaging platforms.
-Strong SSPM tools help teams move from posture visibility to operational follow-through, whether through manual workflows or automated remediation for selected issues.</p> <h3 class="query-text-line ng-star-inserted">7.
-Reporting, Auditability, and Governance</h3> <p class="query-text-line ng-star-inserted">Reporting that supports security operations, compliance reviews, and internal governance.
-Buyers typically want historical tracking, evidence of configuration changes, role-based access, and exports that help demonstrate control coverage and remediation progress over time.</p> <p class="query-text-line ng-star-inserted">With Cybermatch, SaaS security posture management vendors are evaluated against these criteria, enabling security teams to determine which platforms best align with their SaaS stack, governance model, and remediation priorities before committing to a shortlist.</p>
+SSPM is designed to close that gap by continuously checking SaaS environments against security best practices and internal standards.
+For leadership, SSPM offers a way to reduce SaaS-related risk without relying on manual reviews of every application.
+It gives teams a clearer picture of configuration hygiene across the SaaS estate, helps prioritise high-impact issues, and supports more consistent governance as SaaS adoption grows.
+[CBM-accordion-item][title] 7 Common Requirements in This Category [/title][body] 1.
+SaaS Application Coverage Support for the SaaS platforms that matter most to the business, such as Microsoft 365, Google Workspace, Salesforce, Slack, ServiceNow, GitHub, Zoom, Okta, and others.
+Buyers typically look for depth of coverage within each integration, not just the number of logos on a roadmap.
+2. Configuration Assessment and Benchmarking Continuous assessment of security settings against vendor best practices, common frameworks, and internal policy baselines.
+The platform should clearly identify misconfigurations, explain their impact, and distinguish between informational findings and issues that create meaningful risk.
+3. Identity, Privilege, and Admin Risk Visibility into privileged roles, stale admin accounts, weak authentication controls, dormant users, and risky permission assignments.
+Strong products help teams understand who has elevated access across SaaS platforms and where controls such as MFA, conditional access, or least privilege are missing.
+4. Third-Party App and OAuth Visibility Discovery and assessment of connected third-party applications, OAuth grants, API tokens, and marketplace add-ons.
+Buyers often want to identify apps with broad permissions, poor usage patterns, or unknown business justification, especially in collaboration and productivity suites.
+5. Data Exposure and Sharing Controls Insight into settings and behaviours that can increase the risk of data exposure, such as public links, external sharing, permissive collaboration settings, or disabled safeguards.
+Some teams also look for context around where sensitive data may be overexposed through SaaS-native sharing models.
+6. Alerting, Remediation, and Workflow Integration Clear prioritisation of findings, actionable remediation guidance, and integrations with ticketing, SIEM, SOAR, or messaging platforms.
+Strong SSPM tools help teams move from posture visibility to operational follow-through, whether through manual workflows or automated remediation for selected issues.
+7. Reporting, Auditability, and Governance Reporting that supports security operations, compliance reviews, and internal governance.
+Buyers typically want historical tracking, evidence of configuration changes, role-based access, and exports that help demonstrate control coverage and remediation progress over time.
+With Cybermatch, SaaS security posture management vendors are evaluated against these criteria, enabling security teams to determine which platforms best align with their SaaS stack, governance model, and remediation priorities before committing to a shortlist. [/body][/CBM-accordion-item]

 Secret Management

-<p data-start="106" data-end="611">Secret Management platforms help organizations securely store, control, and monitor access to sensitive machine credentials such as API keys, database passwords, tokens, certificates, and encryption keys.
-Rather than letting secrets sit across code repositories, CI/CD pipelines, configuration files, collaboration tools, or manually managed vaults, these platforms provide a central system for storing, issuing, rotating, and auditing the credentials used by applications, infrastructure, and automation.</p> <p data-start="613" data-end="1251">Traditional privileged access tools were built mainly for human administrators and long-lived credentials.
+Secret Management platforms help organizations securely store, control, and monitor access to sensitive machine credentials such as API keys, database passwords, tokens, certificates, and encryption keys.
+Rather than letting secrets sit across code repositories, CI/CD pipelines, configuration files, collaboration tools, or manually managed vaults, these platforms provide a central system for storing, issuing, rotating, and auditing the credentials used by applications, infrastructure, and automation.
+Traditional privileged access tools were built mainly for human administrators and long-lived credentials.
 Secret Management addresses a different challenge: protecting non-human identities and the secrets they rely on across cloud, containerized, and DevOps environments.
 Modern platforms are designed to reduce secret sprawl, enforce least-privilege access, automate rotation, and make sure credentials are only available to the workloads and systems that genuinely need them.
-Many also support dynamic secrets, short-lived credentials, and policy-based access controls to limit the impact of credential theft or reuse after compromise.</p> <p data-start="1253" data-end="1587">For leadership teams, Secret Management offers a clearer view of credential risk.
-It helps answer practical questions such as where sensitive secrets are stored, which teams and systems depend on them, whether access is governed consistently, and how quickly exposed or overprivileged credentials can be rotated, revoked, or replaced.</p> <h2 data-section-id="15sz19e" data-start="1589" data-end="1630">7 Common Requirements in This Category</h2> <h3 data-start="1632" data-end="2006"><strong data-start="1632" data-end="1673">1.
-Secure Storage and Secret Delivery</strong></h3> <p data-start="1632" data-end="2006">Secrets should be protected with strong encryption, with support for enterprise controls such as KMS or HSM integration where needed.
-The platform should also provide secure delivery methods that reduce secret exposure at runtime, such as agents, sidecars, ephemeral filesystems, or native integrations with application platforms.</p> <h3 data-start="2008" data-end="2497"><strong data-start="2008" data-end="2050">2.
-Workload Identity and Authorization</strong></h3> <p data-start="2008" data-end="2497">Modern platforms move beyond static API keys by using identity-based access for applications and workloads.
+Many also support dynamic secrets, short-lived credentials, and policy-based access controls to limit the impact of credential theft or reuse after compromise.
+For leadership teams, Secret Management offers a clearer view of credential risk.
+It helps answer practical questions such as where sensitive secrets are stored, which teams and systems depend on them, whether access is governed consistently, and how quickly exposed or overprivileged credentials can be rotated, revoked, or replaced.
+[CBM-accordion-item][title] 7 Common Requirements in This Category [/title][body] 1.
+Secure Storage and Secret Delivery Secrets should be protected with strong encryption, with support for enterprise controls such as KMS or HSM integration where needed.
+The platform should also provide secure delivery methods that reduce secret exposure at runtime, such as agents, sidecars, ephemeral filesystems, or native integrations with application platforms.
+2. Workload Identity and Authorization Modern platforms move beyond static API keys by using identity-based access for applications and workloads.
 Instead of depending on long-lived bootstrap credentials, they can authenticate workloads through trusted identity signals such as cloud IAM roles, Kubernetes service accounts, SPIFFE identities, or machine attestation.
-This reduces reliance on “secret zero” and allows systems to request only the secrets they are authorized to access.</p> <h3 data-start="2499" data-end="2833"><strong data-start="2499" data-end="2544">3.
-Dynamic Secrets and Automated Rotation</strong></h3> <p data-start="2499" data-end="2833">The ability to generate credentials on demand and automatically rotate or expire them after a defined period is a core capability.
-For example, a platform might issue a short-lived database credential for a single job or service, reducing the blast radius if that credential is exposed.</p> <h3 data-start="2835" data-end="3251"><strong data-start="2835" data-end="2880">4.
-Secret Discovery and Exposure Response</strong></h3> <p data-start="2835" data-end="3251">Many platforms now help teams find secrets that have been hardcoded, leaked, or stored in unsafe places such as repositories, container images, tickets, or chat tools.
-Stronger solutions go further by supporting alerting, investigation, and response workflows, and in some cases can automatically trigger rotation or revocation when exposed credentials are identified.</p> <h3 data-start="3253" data-end="3591"><strong data-start="3253" data-end="3308">5.
-Integration with Cloud-Native and DevOps Tooling</strong></h3> <p data-start="3253" data-end="3591">Native integration with Kubernetes, cloud IAM, CI/CD pipelines, Terraform or OpenTofu, and other infrastructure tooling is essential.
-The goal is to make secure secret usage easier to adopt within real engineering workflows, without introducing brittle or overly manual processes.</p> <h3 data-start="3593" data-end="3924"><strong data-start="3593" data-end="3635">6.
-Auditability and Policy Enforcement</strong></h3> <p data-start="3593" data-end="3924">Strong audit logs, access tracing, and policy controls are critical for understanding who accessed which secrets, when, and under what conditions.
-More mature platforms may also provide analytics, alerting, or integrations with security tools to help detect misuse or policy violations.</p> <h3 data-start="3926" data-end="4295"><strong data-start="3926" data-end="3973">7.
-Resilience, Compliance, and Data Control</strong></h3> <p data-start="3926" data-end="4295">In enterprise and regulated environments, the platform should support high availability, disaster recovery, data residency options, and clear administrative separation of duties.
-Some vendors also offer customer-managed encryption, local key custody, or architectures designed to reduce vendor access to sensitive data.</p> <p data-start="4297" data-end="4548">With Cybermatch, Secret Management products are compared against these criteria so security teams can identify the platforms that best fit their cloud, identity, and application delivery models, rather than simply adding another vault for credentials.</p>
+This reduces reliance on “secret zero” and allows systems to request only the secrets they are authorized to access.
+3. Dynamic Secrets and Automated Rotation The ability to generate credentials on demand and automatically rotate or expire them after a defined period is a core capability.
+For example, a platform might issue a short-lived database credential for a single job or service, reducing the blast radius if that credential is exposed.
+4. Secret Discovery and Exposure Response Many platforms now help teams find secrets that have been hardcoded, leaked, or stored in unsafe places such as repositories, container images, tickets, or chat tools.
+Stronger solutions go further by supporting alerting, investigation, and response workflows, and in some cases can automatically trigger rotation or revocation when exposed credentials are identified.
+5. Integration with Cloud-Native and DevOps Tooling Native integration with Kubernetes, cloud IAM, CI/CD pipelines, Terraform or OpenTofu, and other infrastructure tooling is essential.
+The goal is to make secure secret usage easier to adopt within real engineering workflows, without introducing brittle or overly manual processes.
+6. Auditability and Policy Enforcement Strong audit logs, access tracing, and policy controls are critical for understanding who accessed which secrets, when, and under what conditions.
+More mature platforms may also provide analytics, alerting, or integrations with security tools to help detect misuse or policy violations.
+7. Resilience, Compliance, and Data Control In enterprise and regulated environments, the platform should support high availability, disaster recovery, data residency options, and clear administrative separation of duties.
+Some vendors also offer customer-managed encryption, local key custody, or architectures designed to reduce vendor access to sensitive data.
+With Cybermatch, Secret Management products are compared against these criteria so security teams can identify the platforms that best fit their cloud, identity, and application delivery models, rather than simply adding another vault for credentials. [/body][/CBM-accordion-item]

 Secure Access Service Edge (SASE)